 Daito Bell – Things to see in Koyasan

 Shojin Ryori is the name for the Buddhist vegetarian cuisine.
 Buddhists believe that the taking of a life is wrong, and so their meals are traditionally vegan.
 According to Buddhist teachings, Shojin Ryori consists of five flavors, five cooking methods, and five colors; the meal should have a grilled dish, a deep-fried dish, a pickled dish, a tofu dish, and a soup dish.
 Today, the meals are always vegetarian, but not always vegan due to the increased creativity wanted by tourists.
 While the monks’ meal wasn’t particularly my favorite cuisine in Japan, nonetheless it’s an interesting experience for your tastebuds and something that’s lasted the centuries in Koyasan.

 Have you ever been to Koyasan?
-What do you think is a “must see” in Koyasan?
+What do you think is a “must see” thing to do in Koyasan?
 Let me know your experience in the comments below!

-Looking For 5 Things You Must See In Koyasan?
+Looking For 5 Things To See In Koyasan?
 Pin It Please!